lixuliu/UnpaywallPDFDownloader/README.md

 A Python script that automates the process of downloading open-access research articles in PDF format using DOIs (Digital Object Identifiers) retrieved from a CSV file.
 The script utilizes the Unpaywall API to check the availability of open-access versions of the articles and downloads them to a specified directory.

+## Web Interface

+**🌐 Try the online version:** [OpenAccess PDF Downloader](https://www.openaccesspdfdownloader.verdemetrix.com)

+For a user-friendly web interface that doesn't require Python installation, visit the online version of this tool.
+Simply upload your CSV file with DOIs and download the PDFs directly from your browser.

 ## Features

 - DOI-based PDF fetching: Automatically fetches and downloads PDFs using the Unpaywall API